 Building of Banbury’s new Cherry Fields primary school to begin

-Construction of a new primary school with nursery, to be named Cherry Fields, officially started on the Hanwell View development in Banbury, with a ground-breaking ceremony earlier today (Wednesday, 09 October).
+Construction of a new primary school with nursery, to be named Cherry Fields, officially started on the Hanwell View development in Banbury, with a ground-breaking ceremony on Wednesday, 09 October.

 Scheduled to open in September 2020, the mixed gender primary school will be for students aged 2-11 years and will be run by GLF Schools.